-Families of 4th & 5th Graders Get in for Free to Sleeping Bear Dunes in Michigan through August 2021
+Families of 4th & 5th Graders Get in Free at Sleeping Bear Dunes through August 2021

 Most people don’t realize that the Sleeping Bear Dunes National Lakeshore in Michigan will let your whole family in for free if your 4th or 5th grader is participating in the national Every Kid Outdoors program.
 (This is the same program that is giving out free Christmas trees to 4th & 5th graders.)